secampbell/Wearable-clean-dataset/README.md

 <h2>Project Summary</h2>

-The following is a summary description of the project instructions

 Creation of one R script called run_analysis.R that does the following-
 <ol>
-<li>1.
-Merges the training and the test sets to create one data set.
+<li>Merges the training and the test sets to create one data set.
 <li>Extracts only the measurements on the mean and standard deviation for each measurement.
 <li>Uses descriptive activity names to name the activities in the data set
 <li>Appropriately labels the data set with descriptive variable names, and,